LinusHenze/Fugu/README.md

 Fugu is the first open source jailbreak tool based on the checkm8 exploit.

 __UPDATE:__ NewTerm and other Apps that do not rely on tweak injection should work now.
+__UPDATE2:__ Experimental MobileSubstrate support has been added.
+Tested with Bloard and PreferenceLoader.
 __IMPORTANT:__ This jailbreak is currently in development and only meant to be used by developers.
-While it is possible to install Sileo (or Cydia), tweaks (and probably other stuff) won't work.
+While it is possible to install Sileo (or Cydia), most tweaks (and probably other stuff) won't work.
 Additionally, although the root filesystem is mounted read/write, __rebooting into non-jailbroken mode will reset the root filesystem back to stock!__

 # Supported Devices
 Currently, the iPad Pro (2017) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.3.1).